Carpal Tunnel Syndrome During Pregnancy: Tips & Tricks to Ease the Pain

 Resting posture of the wrists should also be given consideration.
 At night, some women have the tendency to curl their wrists into a flexed position.
 Since they are sleeping, the best way to ensure their wrists stay in a neutral position is through the use of wrist splints.
 The ideal splint would have stays to keep the wrist from moving into flexion or extension, thereby keeping it in a neutral position.
 As an inexpensive alternative, some women are able to prevent the flexed wrist posture by sleeping with a pillow between their hands.

 If a patient's symptoms do not improve with the above techniques and exercises or if the symptoms are severe, additional intervention may be required.
 Presence of numbness and tingling warrants follow-up with a physician immediately to rule out more severe causes of her symptoms.
-A women's health physical therapist may then be recommended to provide a directed treatment plan.
-If you don't know of one in your area, contact the American Physical Therapy Association Section of Women's Health at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or (800) 999-APTA, extension 3229.
+A pelvic floor physical therapist may then be recommended to provide a directed treatment plan.
+If you don't know of one in your area, find one at the Academy of Pelvic Health Physical Therapy or schedule with us in one of our Los Angeles offices.

 References